During the month of April, we urge drivers to hang up the phone behind the wheel and participate in National Distracted Driving Awareness Month.

 "While many understand the dangers, they still use their cell phones when they drive.
 We hope people will take the pledge this April to help prevent needless tragedies and keep our roadways safer," said Janet Froetscher with the National Safety Council.

-If you or someone in your family has been injured or killed in a car accident in Modesto or in any of the surrounding areas, contact a car accident lawyer at the Law Offices of Ben Roberts to set up a free consultation to discuss your rights.
+If you or someone in your family has been injured or killed in a car accident in Modesto or in any of the surrounding areas, contact a car accident lawyer at the Law Offices of Robert J. Anaya to set up a free consultation to discuss your rights.
 Call 1-209-522-7500.